SentryMan/Reactive-Dynamo-Guide/README.md

 ```
 ## Setup

-This section explains how to setup your initial classes
+This section explains how to setup your initial classes for a local enviroment.

 1. First you're going to instantiate a ``DynamoDbEnhancedAsyncClient``